kornysietsma/polyglot-code-scanner/README.md

 ## Installation and running

-I haven't distributed binary files yet - you'll need [to install rust and cargo](https://www.rust-lang.org/tools/install) and then compile and install `polyglot_code_scanner`.
+See also <https://polyglot.korny.info/tools/scanner/howto> for more detailed instructions for fetching binary releases, and running the scanner.

-If you have the code cloned locally you can install it with:
+To compile and run from source, you'll need [to install rust and cargo](https://www.rust-lang.org/tools/install) and then from a copy of this project, you can build a binary package with:

 ~~~sh
 $ cargo build --release